 CHE 161.
 Principles of Chemistry I. Presents current theory regarding the nature of matter from the nuclear scale to that of the molecule and a descriptive and theoretical introduction to the chemical reaction; organized around two central ideas: the atom and energy.
 Prerequisite: MAT 101, MAT 113, MAT 121 (or above), placement at the Ready for Precalculus level or above, or concurrent enrollment in MAT 101.
 Satisfies the SL CCR.
 Partially satisfies the SM CCR.
-Partially satisfies Natural World LADR.
 Fee Charged.